 These excuses are abominable.
 All of us, especially leaders in the church, must be vigilant to keep our flesh submitted to the Spirit and to always keep watch for the sin that so easily entangles.
 Racism and fear of others who are different from us come naturally as many of us are born into that way of thinking.

-"if we listen to the Holy Spirit he will cut through the current political confusion and speak to our hearts"
+"If we listen to the Holy Spirit, He will cut through the current political confusion and speak to our hearts."